 Most relationships begin with everyone being on their best behavior.
 We are nice, polite, respectful, non-judgmental, sweet, loving and kind.
-We hold our tempers in check, we let things go, and we give the benefit of the doubt.
+We hold our tempers in check, we let things go, and we give the "benefit of the doubt."
 This is called the "honeymoon period" and it can last as long as two years.
 So because most individuals always put on a happy face when first dating, it's difficult to determine what type of individual you are dating.
 Both you and the date are guarded, trying to obtain information about the other as much as possible without seeming like a police detective.

 Romantic relationships can and should be wonderful with the correct person.
-A relationship with the wrong individual, however, can lead to years of heartache, emotional/social damage, physical damage, and even emotional, mental and physical abuse.
+A relationship with the wrong individual, however, can lead to years of heartache, emotional/social abuse, and even verbal, mental and physical abuse.
 And sometimes, that can even lead to death.
 So it is very important to really KNOW who you are dating in the first place BEFORE you marry them..
 A damaging adult partner can damage us, damage our loved ones, and even damage the way we feel about love and romance in the future.
 They can turn what is supposed to be a loving, supporting, and understanding relationship into the “fatal attraction” often described in movies.

 There is a very important statement to consider when you are trying to find out what someone is really like.
 And it is this:

 "The greatest enemy of that which is excellent is not that which is blatantly bad, but that which APPEARS to be good."